kostyaVyrodov/education/distributed-systems/designing-data-intensive-applications/README.md

 1 user might have 30 million of users.
 1 post should be delivered to 30M users.
 Twitter tries to do it in 5 sec.

 > The final twist of the Twitter anecdote: now that approach 2 is robustly implemented, Twitter is moving to a hybrid of both approaches.
+Many followers -> mailbox.
+An average user - db.

 #### Describing performance